Claims that FIFA had banned tailgating at this summer’s World Cup rocketed around social media on Tuesday.

 Earlier this month, NJ.com reported that parking won’t be allowed at all at MetLife Stadium during the World Cup “because the lots are being used for other purposes, according to the host committee.”
 (With driving banned, it appears that fans’ only option for getting home from the game will be the $100 New Jersey Transit ticket reported by The Athletic.)

-Then, this week, local media in New England reported that the local host committee, Boston Soccer 26, posted a “match day check list” on its website that said: “Please note that the traditional ‘tailgating’ (eating and drinking around parked cars) is not permitted for these events per FIFA policy.”
+Then, local media in New England reported that the local host committee, Boston Soccer 26, posted a “match day check list” on its website that said: “Please note that the traditional ‘tailgating’ (eating and drinking around parked cars) is not permitted for these events per FIFA policy.”
 That language has since been updated to read “Please note that the traditional “tailgating” (eating and drinking around parked cars) is not permitted for these events.”
-The group did not immediately respond to questions.
+The group did not respond to questions.

 The idea of a tailgating ban was perhaps most offensive to Philadelphians.
 Local organizers there said they haven’t made any final decisions.